 Our entryway closet is where I keep all our mops, vacuums, etc. and it felt SO good when I purged it this week because it was way overdue!
 As mops have broken, or I’ve bought new products, I’ve held onto those old ones thinking someday I’d use them again, but you know what, I haven’t and now I have a cluttered closet!
 It happens to all of us, which is why it’s so important to put those purging dates on the calendar and commit to them.

 #4 Think outside the box

 I’m very aware that not all closets are created equal.
-In fact most closets are designed very poorly with a single shelf, a single clothing rod and some doors – not a whole lot of usable space and a lot of wasted space.
-This is why it’s so important to think outside the box and not look at the limitations of your closets, but at the potential.
+In fact most are designed very poorly with a single shelf, a single clothing rod and some doors – not a whole lot of usable space and a lot of wasted space.
+This is why it’s so important to think outside the box and not look at the limitations of your space, but at the potential.
 Use every inch of the space by adding additional shelves, using stackable boxes, even utilize the back of the door!

 If you need ideas check out THIS POST I wrote last year, there are lots of great tips and ideas to help you think outside the box with your closet space.

 Happy New Year!